Douglas Preston: Authors United

 In 2014, during a disagreement over terms between Hachette Book Group and Amazon.com, Inc., Preston initiated an effort which became known as Authors United.
 During the contract dispute, books by Hachette authors faced significant shipment delays, blocked availability, and reduced discounts on the Amazon website.
 Frustrated with tactics he felt unjustly injured authors who were caught in the middle, Preston began garnering the support of like-minded authors from a variety of publishers.
 In the first open letter from Authors United, over 900 signatories urged Amazon to resolve the dispute and end the policy of sanctions, while calling on readers to contact CEO Jeff Bezos to express their support of authors.
 Not long after, a second open letter, signed by over 1100 authors, was sent to Amazon's board of directors asking if they personally approved the policy of hindering the sale of certain books.

 Describing the motivation behind the campaign, Preston explained: "This is about Amazon's bullying tactics against authors.
 Every time they run into difficulty negotiating with a publisher, they target authors' books for selective retaliation.
-The authors who were first were from university presses and small presses...
+The authors who were first were from university presses and small presses.
 Amazon is going to be negotiating with publishers forever.
 Are they really going to target authors every time they run into a problem with a publisher?"

 The Lost City of the Monkey God expedition

-In 2015, Preston took part in an expedition into the Mosquitia mountains of Honduras that penetrated one of the last scientifically unexplored areas on the surface of the earth.
-The expedition, led by Steve Elkins and sponsored by Benenson Productions, the Honduran government, and National Geographic magazine, explored a previously unknown pre-Columbian city built by a mysterious civilization that had been influenced by the Maya, but was not Maya itself.
+In 2015, Preston took part in an expedition into the Mosquitia mountains of Honduras.
+The expedition, led by Steve Elkins and sponsored by Benenson Productions, the Honduran government, and National Geographic magazine, explored a previously unknown pre-Columbian city built by people influenced by the Maya, but was not Maya itself.
 The city was discovered in an area long rumored to contain a legendary "lost city" known as La Ciudad Blanca, the White City, or the Lost City of the Monkey God.
-The extensive archaeological site, in a remote valley ringed by mountains, had been discovered in 2012 in an aerial overflight by a team using the powerful technology of lidar (light detection and ranging), able to map the terrain under dense, triple-canopy jungle.
+The archaeological site, in a remote valley, had been discovered in 2012 in an aerial overflight by a team using lidar (light detection and ranging), able to map the terrain under dense jungle.

 The 2015 expedition explored and mapped the city's plazas, pyramids, and temples.
 It also discovered a cache of stone sculptures at the base of the city's central earthen pyramid.
 When excavated in 2016 and 2017, the cache revealed over 500 sacred objects which appeared to have been ceremonially broken and left as an offering at the time the city was abandoned.
 Preston wrote about that discovery in his 2017 nonfiction book, The Lost City of the Monkey God: A True Story, which became a No. 1 New York Times bestseller.
 Preston was one of many on the expedition who contracted an aggressive parasitic disease, called mucocutaneous leishmaniasis, in the lost city.